Don't miss these 5 top-rated movies screening around Fresno

 In 18th century England, the close relationship between Queen Anne and Sarah Churchill is threatened by the arrival of Sarah's cousin, Abigail Hill, resulting in a bitter rivalry between the two cousins to be the Queen's favourite.

-With a 94 percent critical approval rating and an audience score of 94 percent on Rotten Tomatoes, "The Favourite" has garnered plenty of praise since its release on Nov.
-23. The site's critical consensus notes that "'The Favourite' sees Yorgos Lanthimos balancing a period setting against rich, timely subtext -- and getting roundly stellar performances from his well-chosen stars."
+With a critical approval rating of 94 percent and an audience score of 94 percent on Rotten Tomatoes, "The Favourite" has become a favorite since its release on Nov.
+23. The site's critical consensus indicates that "'The Favourite' sees Yorgos Lanthimos balancing a period setting against rich, timely subtext -- and getting roundly stellar performances from his well-chosen stars."

-It's playing at Edwards Fresno Stadium 22 & IMAX (250 Paseo del Centro) through Thursday, Jan.
-17. Click here for showtimes and tickets.
+It's screening at Edwards Fresno Stadium 22 and IMAX (250 Paseo del Centro) through Friday, Jan.
+18. Click here for showtimes and tickets.

 Bumblebee